Overview

 minSdkVersion = 21

-targetSdkVersion = 31
+targetSdkVersion = 34

 android.useAndroidX=true

-Kotlin = 1.7.10+
+Kotlin = 1.9.22+

-2.1 onfido-capture-sdk
+onfido-capture-sdk

-This is the recommended integrated option.
+This is the recommended integration option.

 This is a complete solution, focusing on input quality.
 It features advanced on-device, real-time glare and blur detection as well as auto-capture (passport only) on top of a set of basic image validations.

-Due to the advanced validation support (in C++ code) we recommend that the integrator app performs multi-APK split to optimize the app size for individual architectures.
+Due to the advanced validation support (in C++ code), we recommend that the integrator app performs multi-APK split to optimize the app size for individual architectures.

-2.1.1 Multi-APK split
+Multi-APK split

 C++ code needs to be compiled for each of the CPU architectures (known as "ABIs") present on the Android environment.
 Currently, the SDK supports the following ABIs: